 Topic words are words linked to the topic your child is learning about in school that term, these words will be useful when writing about their topic.
 For example if the topic is Castles, topic words could include…tower, dungeon, turrets, princess, dragon, drawbridge etc.

-Phonemes – children may be practicing a phoneme (a sound made by one or more letters) linked to their phonics lessons in school for example words with oa such as goat, coat, boat, load, loaf, coach etc.
+Phonemes – children may be practising a phoneme (a sound made by one or more letters) linked to their phonics lessons in school for example words with oa such as goat, coat, boat, load, loaf, coach etc.

-Spelling rules and patterns– children in KS2 may be practicing a spelling rule such as adding the suffix ‘ing’ to words for example; swimming, cooking, jumping, dancing, baking, kicking, and catching.
+Spelling rules and patterns– children in KS2 may be practising a spelling rule such as adding the suffix ‘ing’ to words for example; swimming, cooking, jumping, dancing, baking, kicking, and catching.
 What happens to the root word when the suffix is added?
 Or they may have a list of compound words these are words made up of two words for example sunflower, snowman,

 Discuss this with your child; do they know the phoneme, the spelling rule or topic?

 Recognising the words: